hamelsmu/python-notes/blog/content/post/py.md

 In this case David uses a single thread with blocking call to `sleep(1)` to make sure that `monitor`  only prints out a metric once per second, while allowing the rest of the program to send requests hundreds of times per second.
 In other words, this is a clever use of threads and blocking that allow a part of the program to run at a specified time interval while allowing the rest of your program to run as usual. [^2]

 These different angles of looking at threads allowed me to understand threads more holistically.
-Threads are not only about making certain things run faster or in parallel, but also allows you to control how your program is executed.
+Threads are not only about making certain things run faster or run in parallel, but also allows you to control how your program is executed.

 # Processes For CPU Bound Tasks